ChristianJoohs/Argon2-passwordgenerator/README.md

 Needs a file from which the chosen Argon2 parameters (time, ram and processor parameters and fixed salt for reproducibility) are read from.
 This file is named "pwgenka-config.txt" and has to be placed in the same folder as the python script.
 These parameters configure your "version".
 If they are lost, your hashed passwords can not be calculated any more.
 So: **do not lose your configuration parameters/file**.
 For configuration, open the configuration file and replace the parameters with your desired values.
 The file **must** have the following form:

     Time parameter:
-    int, [1,inf), roughly the number of hash iterations, recommended 1-10 RAM parameter:
+    int, [1,inf), roughly the number of hashing iterations, recommended 1-10 RAM parameter:
-    int, [1,inf), number of KiB used for the hash, recommended 1000-1000000 Processors parameter:
+    int, [1,inf), number of KiB used for the hashing, recommended 1000-1000000 Processors parameter:
     int, [1,inf), number of involved processors, recommended 2-4 salt parameter: